cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 - contextString, a domain separation tag constructed during context setup as created in {{offline}}.
 - skS and pkS, the private and public keys configured for client and server in {{offline}}.

-All protocol elements are serialized between client and server for transmission.
+Applications serialize protocol messages between client and server for transmission.
-Specifically, values of type Element are transmitted as SerializedElement values, and values of type Proof are serialized as the concatenation of two SerializedScalar values.
-Deserializing these values can fail, in which case the protocol MUST be aborted.
+Specifically, values of type Element are serialized to SerializedElement values, and values of type Proof are serialized as the concatenation of two SerializedScalar values.
+Deserializing these values can fail, in which case the application MUST abort the protocol with a `DeserializeError` failure.

+Applications MUST check that input Element values received over the wire are not the group identity element.
+This check is handled when deserializing Element values using DeserializeElement; see {{input-validation}} for more information on input validation.

 ### OPRF Protocol {#oprf}